 In February 1861, representatives from the six seceded states met in Montgomery, Alabama, to formally establish a unified government, which they named the Confederate States of America.
 On February 9, Jefferson Davis of Mississippi was elected the Confederacy’s first president.

 By the time Abraham Lincoln was inaugurated in March 1861, Texas had joined the Confederacy, and federal troops held only Fort Sumter in South Carolina, Fort Pickens off the Florida coast, and a handful of minor outposts in the South.
 On April 12, 1861, the American Civil War began when Confederate shore batteries under General P.G.T.
-Beauregard opened fire on Fort Sumter in South Carolina’s Charleston Bay.
+Beauregard opened fire on Fort Sumter in South Carolina’s Charleston Harbor.
 Within two months, Virginia, Arkansas, North Carolina, and Tennessee had all joined the embattled Confederacy.